Flash (tattoo): Materials

-Flash is either drawn by the individual tattooist for display and use in their own studio, or traded and sold among other tattooists.
-Hand-drawn, local tattoo flash has been largely replaced by professional "flash artists" who produce prints of copyrighted flash to sell at conventions or through the Internet.
+Flash may be drawn by the individual tattooist for display and use in their own studio, or traded and sold among other tattooists.
+Hand-drawn, local tattoo flash has been largely replaced by professional flash artists who produce prints of copyrighted flash to sell at conventions or through the Internet.

-There is no standard size for tattoo flash, but it is most commonly found on 11x14 inch prints in North America.
+Tattoo flash is commonly printed on 11x14 inch sheets in North America.
 Tattoo flash may come with an outline, also known as a line drawing, printed on a separate sheet, so that tattoo artists do not need to draw the linework themselves.